ropensci/qualR/README.md

 This avoids problems with merging data frames and also with Daylight saving time (DST) issues.
  Beware of this,when dealing with study periods that include **DST**.
  It always a good idea, to double check by retrieving the suspicious date from CETESB QUALAR system.
+* Take into account that in CETESB data, the hourly averaged is the mean **until the  hour**.
+That is, a concentration value for **22:00 is the mean from 21:01 to 22:00**.